 A7: Consider a case where a constituent with the price adjustment factor of 0.8 and the capping ratio of 0.9 goes for 1 to 5 stock split.
-The pre-split capped price adjustment factor is 0.7 ($0.8 \times 0.9 = 0.72$, 2nd digit after the decimal is rounded down).
+The pre-split capped price adjustment factor is 0.7 ($0.8 \ge 0.9 = 0.72$, 2nd digit after the decimal is rounded down).

 The rule stipulates that, under large-scale stock split, the price adjustment factor is revised in line with the ratio of the split.
-In this case, post-split price adjustment factor (uncapped) will be 4 (0.8 x 5), which will yield new capped price adjustment factor of $3.6 (4 \times 0.9)$.
-However, to keep the adjusted price of the constituent unchanged after the split, capped price adjustment factor shall be 3.5 (pre-split capped price adjustment factor 0.7×10^{-5} ratio of split 5).
-This means the capping ratio shall be $0.875 (4 \times 0.875 = 3.5)$ instead of the original 0.9.
+In this case, post-split price adjustment factor (uncapped) will be 4 (0.8 x 5), which will yield new capped price adjustment factor of 3.6 (4 x 0.9).
+However, to keep the adjusted price of the constituent unchanged after the split, capped price adjustment factor shall be 3.5 (pre-split capped price adjustment factor 0.7 x ratio of split 5).
+This means the capping ratio shall be 0.875 (4 x 0.875 = 3.5) instead of the original 0.9.

 New capping ratio is calculated backward from post-split capped price adjustment factor and the post-split price adjustment factor.
 Q8: When does Nikkei announce the application, revision, or cancellation of the capping ratio?

 A8: Nikkei announces them together with the result of the periodic review, which is to be conducted twice a year in April and October as proposed in this consultation.
 There is no fixed date of the announcement of the result of the periodic review stipulated by the methodology.
 However, for the October reviews in the past, the results were typically announced in early September.
 Nikkei announces them well before the effective date so that the stakeholders are fully informed and have time to prepare.
+In the list of "Price Adjustment Factor" published on the official index website "Nikkei Indexes", a capped price adjustment factor will be listed for stocks to which the weighted cap is applied instead of a price adjustment factor.